startreedata/thirdeye/thirdeye-ui/README.md

 ### `build`

-Build the project and output the bundles in project root `dist`
+Build the project and output the bundles in project root **dist**

 ```
 $ npm run build
 ```

+This will also analyze the bundles using [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) and generate bundle report in project root **webpack**.

 ### `test`